arhtudormorar/VideoGit/README.md

 ```
                             -------- VideoGit --------

-usage: videogit.py [-h] [-l] [-f FILES [FILES ...]] [-d GIT_REPO_DIRECTORY]
-                   [-w WPM] [-r FRAME_RATE] [-o OUTPUT_DIR] [-u UP_DOWN_SPACE]
+usage: videogit [-h] [-l] [-f FILES [FILES ...]] [-d GIT_REPO_DIRECTORY] [-w WPM] [-r FRAME_RATE] [-o OUTPUT_DIR]
-                   [-m MAX_LINE_LENGTH] [-v]
+                [-u UP_DOWN_SPACE] [-m MAX_LINE_LENGTH] [-v] [--show-line-numbers] [--title TITLE]
+                [--output-filename OUTPUT_FILENAME]
                 inital_commit [final_commit]

-VideoGit by shahanneda (shahan.ca): Converts git commits, to a
+VideoGit by shahanneda (shahan.ca): Converts git commits, to a beautiful animated video.
+To get started
-beautiful animated video.
-To get started type videogit -l,
+type videogit -l,

 positional arguments:
   inital_commit         the hash of the commit to start the video at
-  final_commit          the hash of the commit to end the video at, if not
+  final_commit          the hash of the commit to end the video at, if not specified will use the HEAD (default:
-                        specified will use the HEAD (default: the most recent
+                        the most recent commit)
-                        commit)

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -l, --list-git-commits
                         list your recent commits and hashes (default: None)
-  -f FILES [FILES ...], --files FILES [FILES ...]
+  -f, --files FILES [FILES ...]
-                        a list of specific files to make the video, if not set
-                        will try to to make the video for all changed files,
+                        a list of specific files to make the video, if not set will try to to make the video for
-                        example: videogit <hash> -f file1.cpp
-                        file2.cpp) (default: None)
+                        all changed files, example: videogit <hash> -f file1.cpp file2.cpp) (default: None)
-  -d GIT_REPO_DIRECTORY, --git-repo-directory GIT_REPO_DIRECTORY
+  -d, --git-repo-directory GIT_REPO_DIRECTORY
-                        the repo of your project, only needs to be set if it
-                        is diffrent than the current working directory
+                        the repo of your project, only needs to be set if it is diffrent than the current working
-                        (default: current directory)
+                        directory (default: current directory)
-  -w WPM, --wpm WPM     the speed of the video in words per minute (default:
+  -w, --wpm WPM         the speed of the video in words per minute (default: 480)
-                        480)
-  -r FRAME_RATE, --frame-rate FRAME_RATE
+  -r, --frame-rate FRAME_RATE
                         the framerate of the output video (default: 30)
-  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+  -o, --output-dir OUTPUT_DIR
-                        the directory of the output videos (default: current
+                        the directory of the output videos (default: current directory)
-                        directory)
-  -u UP_DOWN_SPACE, --up-down-space UP_DOWN_SPACE
+  -u, --up-down-space UP_DOWN_SPACE
-                        how many lines above and below the current editing
-                        line to include in the video (default: 20)
+                        how many lines above and below the current editing line to include in the video (default: 20)
-  -m MAX_LINE_LENGTH, --max_line_length MAX_LINE_LENGTH
+  -m, --max_line_length MAX_LINE_LENGTH
-                        the maximum line length in chars before wrapping the
-                        text (default: 200)
+                        the maximum line length in chars before wrapping the text (default: 200)
-  -v, --verbose         print any errors or logging information (default:
+  -v, --verbose         print any errors or logging information (default: False)
-                        False)
+  --show-line-numbers   show line numbers in the output video (default: False)
+  --title TITLE         custom title to display in the window (default: file path) (default: None)
+  --output-filename OUTPUT_FILENAME
+                        custom prefix for the output video filename (replaces the commit hash part, default:
+                        {commit1}--{commit2}--) (default: None)
 ```

+## Local installation
+1. `pipx uninstall videogit`
+2. `pipx install -e .`

 ## Contributing
 Feel free to make any pull requests with new features or fixes.